websiteinspiration/bugsplat.rb/entries/mastering-modern-payments.md

 <h2>About the Author</h2>
 <p>
 <img class="thumbnail" src="http://files.bugsplatcdn.com/files/afe3b485fe17d72e13bd/me.png" style="float:left; margin-right: 20px; height:100px;">
-I'm <a href="http://www.petekeen.com">Pete Keen</a>.
+I'm Pete Keen.
 I've been a professional software developer for seven years and live in Portland, Oregon.
-I write a blog at <a href="http://www.petekeen.com">petekeen.com</a> with articles on topics ranging from Ruby and Rails to Perl and robotics and scattered book reviews.
+I write a blog at petekeen.com with articles on topics ranging from Ruby and Rails to Perl and robotics and scattered book reviews.
 </p>
 </div>